 India Sick Leave

-In India employers must provide 6 days of sick leave a year.
-Some employers provide an unpaid leave for long term medical issues, but this is not mandatory.
+In India, the minimum entitlement of sick/casual leave is 12 days in total.
+Some employers provide unpaid leave for long-term medical issues, but this is not mandatory.

 Female employees are entitled to 26 weeks of maternity leave, the benefit can be availed by women for a period extending up to a maximum eight weeks before the expected delivery date and remaining can be availed childbirth.
 The employee is also entitled to a medical bonus of 3,500 Indian rupees.
 If the employee is a factory level employee the leave is paid for by the social funds from the government.
 Otherwise, the employer pays the maternity leave.

 There is no statutory paternity leave for employees in the private sector, only a few employers are introducing this benefit so far.